Battledog-Games/Arbitrum/README.md

 # Arbitrum
-All Games deployed by Arbdoge Games for the Arbitrum and AIDoge Community!
+All Games deployed by Arbdoge Games for the Arbitrum and Arbdoge Community!